Portfolio Investment

 Rebalancing

 Once you have determined the asset allocation and diversification %’s for your portfolio, it is not something you just set and forget.
-Perhaps you are putting money in on a regular basis, also known as dollar cost averaging, or the markets simply do what they do which will affect your %’s.
+Perhaps you are putting money in regularly, also known as dollar cost averaging, or the markets simply do what they do which will affect your %’s.
 This is normal.
 Using the strategies above, you will own a variety of stocks and bonds, some will do well, some won’t, and this changes constantly.
-We have no control over this, however we can control your asset allocation, diversification, and how often you rebalance your %’s.
+We have no control over this, however, we can control your asset allocation, diversification, and how often you rebalance yours %’s.

-For example, your original mix of 70% stocks & 30% bonds has shifted due to the markets moving (this is also known as drift), by having a rebalancing plan in place (which can be set up to be automatic) your account will essentially look at itself on a regular basis (monthly, quarterly, annually, etc) and check to see if your %’s are still what they should be, if they aren’t, then it will automatically shift it back to your preset %’s.
+For example, your original mix of 70% stocks & 30% bonds has shifted due to the markets moving (this is also known as drift), by having a rebalancing plan in place (which can be set up to be automatic) your account will essentially look at itself regularly (monthly, quarterly, annually, etc) and check to see if your %’s are still what they should be, if they aren’t, then it will automatically shift it back to your preset %’s.

 Think of it this way, your 70% went up to 80%, which means your 30% went down to 20%.
 When the rebalancing occurs you are essentially selling the investments that did well (selling high), and shifting that money over to buy the investments that went down (buying low), bringing you back to 70% & 30%.

-*Asset allocation, diversification, and rebalancing do not ensure a profit or protect against a loss, but is intended to help you manage your goals and risk tolerance.
+*Asset allocation, diversification, and rebalancing do not ensure a profit or protect against a loss but are intended to help you manage your goals and risk tolerance.

 4 Tips for Entrepreneurs on how to balance their investment portfolio